 - If you are currently enrolled in a graduate program at the University of Vermont, you will need to apply for the CGSA through the Graduate College.
 As a currently enrolled student, you will not need to submit an application fee, test scores or letters of recommendation.

 - When prompted to submit these materials, please reach out to the Graduate College at firstname.lastname@example.org for waivers.
 Then complete the application as prompted.

 - I am NOT currently enrolled in a program at the University of Vermont: click here!

 - If you are applying for the CGSA as a non-UVM students, you will need to submit an application fee of $65, as well as letters of recommendation and other requested application materials.
+GRE scores are not needed to apply.
 Instructions for submitting the full CGSA application can be found on the Graduate College website.

 I intend to take these courses à la carte: